top of page

 Search

-This technique has been around for over a decade, but it’s come a long way thanks to contractors pushing creative boundaries.
-While photos online can look intimidating, the reality is that this system is very approachable—even for first-timers.
+This technique has been around for quite some time.
+However, it has evolved significantly thanks to contractors pushing creative boundaries.
+While photos online can look intimidating, the reality is that this system is very approachable, even for first-timers.

-• Fully custom textures, board sizes, and colors
+• Fully custom textures, board sizes, and colors: Tailor the design to your liking.

-• Works for interior and protected exterior spaces
+• Works for interior and protected exterior spaces: Versatile for various applications.

 You can practice on drywall or cement board before ever touching a customer’s floor.